jxtalent/SSW-DNN-Watermark/README.md

 - attacker's model.
 Each `logs/dataset/watermark/mm-dd-hh-mi-runname/attack/attack_type/runname` directory corresponds to an attacker's model, which is an attacked version of the watermarked model.
 The `attack_type` can be chosen from `['retrain', 'distill', 'knockoff', 'cross','ftal', 'rtal', 'prune', 'quantization']`.
 It is decided by the `--attack_type` argument.

-After each running, you can get the model checkpoint (best.pt, last.pt), configuration files (conf.json) console printings (log.txt) metrics (history.csv).
+After each running, you can get the model checkpoint (best.pt, last.pt), configuration files (conf.json), console printings (log.txt), and metrics (history.csv) under the corresponding folder.

 For watermarking a model, you will also get a trigger set checkpoint which saves the whole trigger set (key.pt).
-If you use `--save_trigger`argument, you can have trigger set images save as png files.
+If you use `--save_trigger` argument, you can have trigger set images save as png files.

 # Attack Evaluation